#MyFriendAlexa : FAQs

 Why is my name not on the list?

-258 bloggers have signed up for Alexa this year.
+100’s of bloggers sign up for.
 Everyone will have their day.
 You name will be on the list.
 When, no one can say.
 Be assured that Blogchatter won’t miss it.

 My name is on the list.
 Do I read my own post, comment on it and share it?